A [piccolo] BIO

 Eliza Bent is a playwright and performer based in Brooklyn, NY.

 Eliza Bent grew up in Brookline, Massachusetts in a turn of the century apartment.
 Childhood obsessions included penguins, the post office, and requesting time tables and route maps from airlines.
 She got a degree in philosophy at Boston College while performing in shows at MIT.
 She speaks Italian and sometimes longs to be a linguist.
 Or a stand up comedian.
+Not to brag, but Bent saved $352 in 2018 using her CVS rewards card and was among the top 10% of savers in New York.
+Bent believes in customer loyalty, the curative properties of the ocean, and never drinking coffee on the go.
 There are other more interesting things to say but you should ask me.

 THIS WEBSITE IS UNDER CONSTRUCTION!